mpmc/HS602/README.md

 ## Improvements?

-* I'm In the process of writing a cross-platform app (in Python) using the fantastic [appJar](http://github.com/jarvisteach/appjar).
+* I'm In the process of writing a cross-platform app using the fantastic [appJar](http://github.com/jarvisteach/appjar).

 I'm always happy to receive suggestions, fixes or whatever.